HailZulueta/Justice-Centered-Data-Design/src/02-Why-Stats/01-why-stats.md

 - **Ordinal level of data**: used when classifying observations that are mutually exclusive and have an inherent order to them.

 - **Interval level of data**: Involves classifying observations that are mutually exclusive, have an inherent order and have an equal spacing between categories.
 - **Ratio level of data**: Involves classifying observations that are mutually exclusive, have an inherent order, have equal spacing and reflect the absolute magnitude.

 ### 1.2.
 On positivism

 **Question**: Describe how the S4SJ authors define and use the term **positivism**.
 How do they suggest it is different from **post-positivism**?
 According to the authors, why are both paradigms important to social workers?
 Now, how do you imagine it is important for TPC professionals?

-Your_response_here
+The authors define positivism as the paradigm all about evidence based practice and empiricism.
+It's this kind of unmovable faith in information.
+Post positivism is more alternative and is interpretive.
+I personally see it as quantitative vs. qualitative ways of approaching a social work issue.

 ### 1.3.
 On the "*structural perspective*"

 **Question**: Name and define the different parts of the ***structural perspective***.
 Be sure to cover the parts related practice and research.

-Your_response_here
+Structuralist perspective is a viewpoint that sees problems being rooted in a structure, whether that be social, emotional, or political.
+This means being able to analyze the point of a problem and being able to draw out related concepts, researching how this can affect a person or people within a community.

 ## 2. Questions about "The history of empiricism"